WestWilshireNeuro

 Epilepsy

-Episodes of abnormal electrical activity that cause loss of consciousness and unintentional movements.
+Episodes of abnormal electrical activity causing loss of consciousness and unintentional movements.

 Nonepileptic Seizures (NES)

-Seizure-like attacks and symptoms not caused by electrical activity in the brain
+Seizure-like attacks not caused by electrical activity in the brain.

 Post-Concussion Syndrome